cyanmage/image-classification-using-aws-sagemaker/README.md

 _The model is adapted from a resnet50 pretrained model.
 It is based on convolutional layers adapted for ML vision.
 So I took profit of transfer learning and already pretuned parameters.
 Dense layers were added on top to perform classification (my needs)._

 _For hyperparameters, I tuned the two following ones :
-_- the batch size for loading and training the data _It is a categorical parameter which values are chosen amongst three : 32, 64 or 128 _- the learning_rate for the optimizer ("adam" in this tuning) _It is a continuous parameter whose values are between 0.001 and 0.01 _These hyperparameter ranges were passed in an HyperparameterTuner instance.
+- _the batch size for loading and training the data _It is a categorical parameter which values are chosen amongst three : 32, 64 or 128
+- _the learning_rate for the optimizer ("adam" in this tuning) _It is a continuous parameter whose values are between 0.001 and 0.01 _These hyperparameter ranges were passed in an HyperparameterTuner instance.